 CONTENTS

-Head over to the Apple Music Replay Website (music.apple.com/replay) to find your monthly listening reports on your top songs, artists, albums, genres, and more.
-These stats continuously update each month, giving you a snapshot of your evolving musical taste.
-At the end of the year, they become final, creating a complete picture of your listening habits for the year.
+Select “Your January Replay is here” (or the current month) to find your monthly listening reports on your top songs, artists, albums, genres, and more.
+These stats update monthly, giving you a snapshot of your evolving musical taste.

-Visit the Apple Music Replay Website (music.apple.com/replay) and check the progress bar to see how much music you need to listen to.
+Tap “Your January Replay is here” (or the current month) to check whether you have listened to enough music for Relay.
 Once you’ve listened to enough music, you’ll receive a notification indicating that your Replay is ready.

 Apple Music Replay is a fantastic feature.
 It automatically creates a playlist based on your musical taste and listening statistics, allowing you to find out your favorite songs and artists and see how your music tastes change over time.

 You can download your Apple Music Replay playlists for offline playback.
-However, downloaded Apple Music content will only be available for offline listening while your subscription is active, and you can only listen to it within the Apple Music app.
+However, downloaded Apple Music content is available for offline listening only while your subscription is active, and you can only listen to it within the Apple Music app.
 If you want to listen to your Apple Music Replay offline on any device and at any time, you will need a Pazu Apple Music Converter.

 Pazu Apple Music Converter lets you download any Apple Music songs, albums, and playlists to MP3, AAC, WAV, FLAC, M4A, and AIFF on Mac/Windows without any loss in quality.
 One of the distinguishing features of Pazu Apple Music Converter is the really fast download and convert speed – almost 10 times faster than any other similar software.
-It is integrated with the Apple Music web player, so you can batch convert any Apple Music playlist or album to the format you choose without iTunes or the Apple Music app.
+It integrates with the Apple Music web player, so you can batch-convert any Apple Music playlist or album to the format you choose without iTunes or the Apple Music app.

 Key Features